Archaeology Desk Based Assessment

 For all developments, an understanding of ground conditions is essential before beginning construction.
 This, as a necessity, includes a clear and concise understanding of the presence of archaeological remains.
 An Archaeology Desk Based Assessment from AB Heritage is a key tool in relation to assessing archaeology as part of a planning application.

-These documents create a focussed understanding of what heritage assets (both known and potential) may exist below the surface and are fully compliant with the Chartered Institute for Archaeologists Standards and Guidance on the production of Historic Environment Desk-Based Assessment (2017).
+These documents create a focused understanding of what heritage assets (both known and potential) may exist below the surface and are fully compliant with the Chartered Institute for Archaeologists Standards and Guidance on the production of Historic Environment Desk-Based Assessment (2017).

-The work undertaken allow our dedicated team of Heritage Consultants to best guide our clients on opportunities to avoid impact at source, helping them successfully navigate the planning system in a way that balances the needs of development and the Historic Environment.
+The work undertaken allows our dedicated team of Heritage Consultants to best guide our clients on opportunities to avoid impact at source, helping them successfully navigate the planning system in a way that balances the needs of development and the Historic Environment.

 Produced through a collation of information contained in a wide range of sources, an Archaeology Desk Based Assessment includes examination of historic documents and plans as diverse as photos, maps, insurance records, diaries, articles and government documents from various Record Offices, Archives and Online Sources.
 We also personally undertake a full and detailed examination of the site of proposed development, to gain a first-hand appreciation of potential past impacts on the site, and to look for clues to the below ground archaeological resource.